ABOUT

 WORKSHOP

-The Fourth MODE Workshop on Differentiable Programming for experiment design will take place at IFIC Valencia!
-Registration and abstract submission are already open in the indico page!.
-Keynote talks by Danilo Rezende (DeepMind), Andrea Walther (HUBerlin), and Riccardo Zecchina (Bocconi).
+The Fifth MODE Workshop on Differentiable Programming for experiment design will take place at OAC (Kolumbari, Crete) on June 9-13 2025!
+Mark the date!
+Registration and abstract submission will open soon.

 COLLABORATION